emideepak/DeepFlood/README.md

 1. Run the sentinal_1.py python code on Anaconda

+2. Run the sentinal_1.py python code on Anaconda

-2. Run sentinal_2.py python code on Anaconda
+3. Run sentinal_2.py python code on Anaconda

-3. Run fusion.py python code on Anaconda
+4. Run fusion.py python code on Anaconda